UniVE-SSV/SoftwareArchitectures24/_docs/node-js-react/node-js.md

 {:toc}
 ## Introduction

-Let's create a NodeJS that interact with our REST API and shows a front-end.
+Let's create a <a href="https://nodejs.org/en">NodeJS</a> Server that interact with our REST API and shows a front-end.
 Node.js, often referred to simply as Node, is an open-source, cross-platform runtime environment that allows developers to run JavaScript code on the server side.
 It enables the creation of scalable and high-performance applications, particularly web servers, that can handle numerous simultaneous connections with high throughput.

 ## Install NodeJS